-Many of our products are subject to comprehensive regulation by U.S. and foreign regulatory agencies that relate to, among other things, product approvals, manufacturing, distribution, marketing and promotion, labeling, recordkeeping, testing, quality, storage and product disposal.
+Many of our products are subject to comprehensive regulation by U.S. and foreign regulatory agencies that relate to, among other things, product approvals, registrations, manufacturing, import, export, distribution, marketing and promotion, labeling, recordkeeping, testing, quality, storage, and product disposal.
 The following is a description of the principal regulations affecting our businesses.

 Veterinary diagnostic products.
 Diagnostic tests for animal health infectious diseases, including most of our livestock and poultry products and our rapid assay products, are regulated in the U.S. by the Center for Veterinary Biologics within the United States Department of Agriculture ("USDA") Animal and Plant Health Inspection Service ("APHIS").
 These products must be approved by APHIS before they may be sold in the U.S. The APHIS regulatory approval process involves the submission of product performance data and manufacturing documentation.
 Following regulatory approval to market a product, APHIS requires that each lot of product be submitted for review before release to customers.
 In addition, APHIS requires special approval to market products where test results are used in part for government-mandated disease management programs.
-A number of foreign governments accept APHIS approval as part of their separate regulatory approvals.
-However, compliance with an extensive regulatory process is required to have a facility license from APHIS to manufacture USDA-licensed products.
-We have a facility license for our manufacturing facility in Mestbrook, Maine and our distribution center in Memphis, Tennessee.
-Our LPD manufacturing facility in Montpellier, France has been approved by APHIS and we have a permit to import products manufacture in Montpellier, France to the U.S. for distribution.
+A number of foreign governments accept APHIS approval, including for the purpose of obtaining product registration, as part of their separate regulatory approvals.
+However, compliance with an extensive regulatory process is required in connection with importing and marketing diagnostic products in Japan, Germany, Canada, Brazil, the Netherlands, and many other countries.
+We are also required to have a facility license from APHIS to manufacture USDA-licensed products.
+We have a facility license for our manufacturing facility in Westbrook, Maine and our distribution center in Memphis, Tennessee.
+Our LPD manufacturing facility in Montpellier, France has been approved by APHIS and we have a permit to import products manufactured in Montpellier, France to the U.S. for distribution.

-Our veterinary diagnostic instrument systems are veterinary medical devices regulated by the U.S. Food and Drug Administration ("FDA") under the Food, Drug and Cosmetics Act (the "FDC Act").
-While the sale of these products does not require premarket approval by the FDA and does not subject us to the FDA's current Good Manufacturing Practices regulations ("cGMP"), these products must not be adulterated, mislabeled or misbranded under the FDC Act.
+Our veterinary diagnostic instrument systems are veterinary medical devices regulated by the FDA under the Food, Drug and Cosmetics Act (the "FDC Act").
+While the sale of these products does not require premarket approval by the FDA and does not subject us to the FDA's current Good Manufacturing Practices regulations ("cGMP"), these products must not be adulterated, mislabeled, or misbranded under the FDC Act.